 But he claims the car’s plates were DVLA registered when it was driven off his forecourt.

 He told the Echo: “He (Mr Aplin) knew that the licence plate needed to be transferred as it was a private number plate that had been on it.

 “We put the cars original plates on it and the paperwork would need to be updated from the DVLA.”

-Mr Rudgely said he was unaware of any issues with the car but that if the family sent him the paperwork he would investigate, adding he had not received any letters or legal documents from his former firm in connection with the car.
+Mr Rudgley said he was unaware of any issues with the car but that if the family sent him the paperwork he would investigate, adding he had not received any letters or legal documents from his former firm in connection with the car.